The best hotels in Odesa

 Primorsky-based hotels like Panorama De Luxe work well too if your meetings are in the city center.
 Avoid Arkadia for business trips. it's built around summer leisure and the 30-minute commute to the center gets old fast.

-Odesa's best neighborhoods
+Odesa's best hotel regions

 Primorsky is where you want to be first.
 It puts you on Primorska Street with the Potemkin Steps two minutes away and the best restaurants within easy walking distance.
 Arkadia is fine for beach holidays but don't expect much atmosphere in the off-season.